Previous Chapter / Next Chapter

 Why?
 I wanted to ask.
 Do you want to know if you need to get their permission to turn me into one of your obedient little thugs?
 Is that something you’d need to draw up a special parental permission slip for, or do you already have those for the other minors you’ve probably twisted?

 I didn’t say anything of the sort, of course.
 I wasn’t nearly that stupid or suicidal.
 Tempting as it was just to see the look on her face, on both of their faces actually, I resisted the urge.
-Instead, staring right back at her, thankful that face was hidden by two separate layers, I flatly replied, “No, I’m pretty sure my folks would be pretty surprised if they found out anything about this.”
+Instead, staring right back at her, thankful that my face was hidden by two separate layers, I flatly replied, “No, I’m pretty sure my folks would be pretty surprised if they found out anything about this.”

 Yeah, they’d be super-surprised alright.
 Especially if I took my helmet and mask off right now.
 Which, yet again, was almost tempting just for the reaction it would spark.
 I really had to shove every thought of shocking my parents tonight out of my head before they got me in trouble.